Dremet/ksup_analyzer/README.md

 ## Contribute

 You are very welcome to work on this project and create pull requests!
 Feel free to contact me (Dremet) on Discord.
-You'll find me on (almost) all CSUP discord servers.
+You'll find me on (almost) all CSUP/OFG (Original Fire Games) discord servers.

-If you want to add calculations please have a look at `csup_analyzer/event/Result.py`.
+If you want to add calculations please have a look at `ksup_analyzer/event/Result.py`.

-If you want to add visualization support please go to `csup_analyzer/plots/Plots.py`.
+If you want to add visualization support please go to `ksup_analyzer/plots/Plots.py`.

 ## License